Virtual Networking Mode

 The resources in your StrongDM network can operate in one of two connectivity modes: Virtual Networking Mode or Loopback Mode.

-What Is Virtual Networking Mode?
+What is Virtual Networking Mode?

-What Is Loopback Mode?
+What is Loopback Mode?

 Use both connectivity modes